ProgrammePart-time, 1 year (while still at school)

 NZQF credits in the table below are awarded to you on completion of this programme.
 These credits contribute to achieving your NCEA qualification.

-To enroll you must be in Year 11, 12 or 13 at a secondary school and a New Zealand citizen, permanent resident or hold a visa that allows you to be enrolled in a New Zealand secondary school.
+To enrol you must be in Year 11, 12 or 13 at a secondary school and a New Zealand citizen, permanent resident or hold a visa that allows you to be enrolled in a New Zealand secondary school.

 If you are interested in enrolling in a Dual Enrolment course, you should first talk to your secondary school or with Ara.